 I don’t put much emphasis on playing private courses, but when I get a chance to play one I certainly won’t turn down the opportunity.
 After all, they are generally quite nice.

 Such is the case with Valencia Country Club.
 At some point way back in the day, this was a public course, but it has been private for some time.
 So I was excited for the chance to play it.
-The LA Golf Group I belong to got a special group invite to come out and be “members for a day” and a number of us went out to take advantage.
+The LA Golf Group I belong to got a special group invite to come out and be “members for a day,” so a number of us went out to take advantage.
 For just $65 to play this nice a course, it was a no-brainer.
 On top of that, we all got a sleeve of logo balls, a GolfSmith gift card and an Adams Golf poker chip ball marker.
-It was very nice treatment for us at high-end facility.
+It was very nice treatment for us at a high-end facility.

 With the course being closed to members for maintenance, we basically had the place to ourselves.
 Our big group teed off as a shotgun at 9:00 and then there was a prospective member group that was going out at 10:00.
 My foursome was first off the 1st tee with nobody in front of us, so it was ideal.
 The weather was a bit gloomy, but it was a great day on a great course.